obsidian-tasks-group/obsidian-tasks/docs/Advanced/Daily Agenda.md

 <!-- endSnippet -->

 > [!released]
-> The check for unexpanded template text was introduced in Tasks X.Y.Z.
+> The check for unexpanded template text was introduced in Tasks 5.0.0.